m1nka/blog/_posts/2025-12-05-part-2-troubleshoot-network-connectivity-from-oracle-autonomous-ai-database-at-multicloud.markdown

 Address: 40.71.10.202
 ```

 This can cause situations where the ADB-S instance has cached a wrong entry.
-In these cases, unfortunately the only solution seems to be to ... wait it out... and try again the next day.
+In these cases, unfortunately the only solution seems to be to **... wait it out...** and try again the next day.
 I would recommend following this tutorial in the right order; don't execute any tests before configuring the private DNS and setting outbound connectivity to private.
+I unfortunately ran into this issue multiple times.

 ## Conclusion

-Hopefully this helped you to enable outbound connectivity from ADB-S with Oracle's Multicloud offering.
+Hopefully this helped you to enable outbound connectivity.
 Let me know in the comments if you have any questions.
 Cheers!